 The annual Ossie Awards, named after journalist Osmar S. White, are organised by the Journalism Education and Research Association of Australia.
 Senior journalists and editors judge the main award categories.

-The 2019 Ossie Awards will open shortly via an online submission process.
+The 2024 Ossie Awards will open via an online submission process on May 1, 2024.

-The deadline for the 2019 wards will be midnight on Friday, October 11 (SA time).
-The awards will be presented during the JERAA conference in Sydney in early December.
+The deadline for the 2024 awards will be midnight on Sunday, October 27 (NSW time).
+The awards will be presented during the JERAA conference at the University of Melbourne, in late November.

 Winners in most categories receive a $200 prize, funded in perpetuity by a generous donation by White’s daughter, journalist and author Sally A. White.

-A Student of the Year Award worth $750 is also on offer, thanks to the generous sponsorship of the Australian Press Council.
+A Student of the Year Award worth $750 is available, thanks to the generous sponsorship of the Australian Press Council.
 The Press Council is sponsoring two other awards each worth $200 on media ethics and press freedom.

-The 2019 Ossie Award winners, showcasing Australia’s best student journalism, have been announced during the annual dinner of the Journalism Educati[...]view
+The 2021 Ossie Award winners, showcasing Australia’s best student journalism, were announced during an online awards session at the Journalism Educa[...]view

 Previous winners of the Ossie Awards, dating back to 2008